 The Switch can adjust the power supplied to each PD according to the PoE standard the PD supports.
 PoE standards are:

-- IEEE 802.3af Power over Ethernet (PoE)

-- IEEE 802.3at Power over Ethernet (PoE) +
+- IEEE 802.3af Power over Ethernet (PoE) - IEEE 802.3at Power over Ethernet (PoE) +

-- IEEE 802.3bt Power over Ethernet (PoE) ++

 The following table describes the PoE features of the Switch by model.